 - ¼ teaspoon black pepper

-- Place the peaches, jalapeno pepper, bell pepper, red onion and walnuts in a bowl.
+- Place peaches, tomatoes, red bell pepper, jalapeno, red onion, salt and pepper in a large bowl.

 - Drizzle it with lime juice and give it a toss.